erbou-sdsc/go-libtorch-tutorial/README.md

 CMake is excellent for portable builds, but troubleshooting can be difficult when issues arise.
 To make things easier, we provide a simplified makefile that is easier to debug and adapt to your specific environments.

-Set _LIBTORCH_ to the home folder of the libtorch library as indicated before.
+Set _LIBTORCH_ to the home folder of the libtorch library as needed, then:

 ```
 cd c++